 Rich began training BJJ in 2012.
 He is currently a blue belt (presented by Roger Gracie), a grade he achieved in just under six months.
 A keen yoga enthusiast, Rich is a qualified Fitness Instructor and Personal Trainer.

 He is also the head coach for the Bath Spa University American Football team and works as a Learning and Development Facilitator.
 Away from the mat, Rich is a family man and spends his time with his wonderful wife Julie and his gorgeous little lady, Lilly.
 After an almost two year injury sabbatical, Rich returned to the mats at the beginning of 2016.
-He leads our nogi classes every Sunday from 11:00-12:00, as well as covering classes when Can is away.
+He leads our nogi classes on Sundays from 11:00-12:00, as well as covering classes when Can is away.

 Tracey has two children: her younger son regularly attends open mats.
 A keen artist, she is building a reputation with her tacerob brand, focusing on grappling illustrations.
 She is also a core fundraiser at the annual Artemis BJJ GrappleThons, taking part in all of them so far.